 It’s a great place to let children burn off a little energy.
-Like most everything else at the resort, this play area is designed with small children in mind.
-You’ll notice that slide is not very intimidating.
+Like everything else at the resort, this play area is designed with small children in mind.
+You’ll notice that the slide is not very intimidating.
 And the playground is surrounded by rubber flooring.

 Crush sits nearby, reminding everyone to chill-ax.

 Toward the front of The Big Blue Pool sits a kiosk that offers airbrush tattoos and hair braiding.
 These items are an extra cost.